-This means that any hot or cold weather temperature will easily transfer to the inside of the shipping container, meaning that you will not only have to continually heat or cool it, but it will also lose its heated or cooled air quickly.
+This means that any hot or cold weather temperature will easily transfer to the inside of the container, meaning that you will not only have to continually heat or cool it, but it will also lose its heated or cooled air quickly.

-Before you decide what kind of insulation you require you should think about what you are using your shipping container for, where you are putting it, and how it will be used.
+Before you decide what kind of insulation you require you should think about what you are using your unit for, where you are putting it, and how it will be used.
 For example, if you are putting it somewhere that gets very hot or very cold you will need a thicker insulation than if you are in a moderate climate.
 This is vital not only to help to regulate the temperature but also to help to control condensation within the container.

-If you are planning on using your converted shipping container as an office or modular accommodation unit, where people will be spending long amounts of time in the building, you will need to make it better insulated, as you will also need to if you are intending to be using it at night when temperatures drop.
+If you are planning on using your converted unit as an office or modular accommodation unit, where people will be spending long amounts of time in the building, you will need to make it better insulated, as you will also need to if you are intending to be using it at night when temperatures drop.

 There are many materials that people are using to insulate buildings, from Rockwool to sheep wool to newspaper.
 They all have different u-values – which indicates the effectiveness of the insulation, but some are more expensive than others.